buildbuddy-io/buildbuddy/docs/enterprise-api.md

   // URL of the repo the workflow is running for
   // Ex. "https://github.com/some-user/acme"
   string repo_url = 1;
-  // Reference for where the workflow should be run (at least one of `branch` or
+  // Git refs at which the workflow should be run (at least one of `branch` or
   // `commit_sha` must be set).
 If only `branch` is set, will run from the tip
   // of the branch.
 If only `commit_sha` is set, reporting will not contain the
   // branch name.